O Presidente Negro: Eugenics

 At the point where Miss Jane positively reports the euthanasia of disabled children, or the "resurgence of wise Spartan law", the protagonist of the narrative, Ayrton Lobo, is horrified.
 One action of Owen's Law in the fictional context was to create a city, Erópolis, "erected in the most beautiful corner of the Adirondacks", a sort of "City of Love", to encourage reproduction among both black and white individuals.

 In the conclusion of her analysis, Santana-Dezmann argues that the actions of a people who have undergone artificial selection, and who would therefore be incapable of breaking the law (in this case, the Constitution), but who nevertheless opted for the sterilization of their people, ends up presenting the narrative as a critique against the eugenic policies practiced in various countries around the world in 1926, without, therefore, presenting an apology for the extermination of the black population.
-On the other hand, José Wellington de Souza believes that there was a possible "enchantment" on the part of the author with the idea of negative eugenics.
+On the other hand, José Wellington de Souza believes that there was a possible "enchantment" on the part of the author with the idea of negative eugenics, (Note: The newspaper A Manhã promoted the work as "...an ode to eugenics, to Spartan laws revived in America...".) a view similar to that of the authors of "Furacão na Botocúndia", who acknowledge the work as “frankly eugenicist,” but note the author’s contradictions in his revival of African-derived elements in his children’s literature, or his condemnation of slavery in the short story “Negrinha.”
 Ayrton Lobo, being in favor of miscegenation, is shocked by the outcome.